Skip to content

 AstraDB Configuration

-Astra DB is a fully Cassandra compatible and serverless DbaaS that simplifies the development and deployment of high-growth applications on AWS.
+Astra DB is a fully Cassandra compatible and serverless DbaaS that simplifies the development and deployment of high-growth applications.

 quine.store {